purescript-contrib/purescript-book/text/chapter5.md

  1. (Easy) Write a function `sameCity` which uses record patterns to test whether two `Person` records belong to the same city.
  1. (Medium) What is the most general type of the `sameCity` function, taking into account row polymorphism?
 What about the `livesInLA` function defined above?
- 1. (Medium) Write a function `fromSingleton` which uses an array literal pattern to extract the sole member of a singleton array.
-If the array is not a singleton, your function should return a provided default value.
-Your function should have type `forall a. a -> Array a -> a`

 ## Case Expressions